 ZINCOLIVENITE WITH SERPIERITE

 You will be forgiven for having not heard of these minerals.
 They are not perfectly formed crystals, rather they have formed as most minerals do – as an aggregate.
 I’ll be honest with you – until I spotted this sample, I had never heard of Zincolivenite or Serpierite either!
-What drew my attention was the extremely vivid and saturated colour of both mineral species.
+What drew my attention was the extremely vivid and saturated color of both mineral species.
 It is also interesting to note that both of these minerals are rare, only occurring in a few of the same places.
 I have not been able to find another example of these minerals growing together in this way.
-The Turquoise-green mineral is Zincolivenite, a zinc-rich heavy member of the Olivenite group, which also contains Adamite, a firm favourite among our Gem Collector audience.
-Not to be confused with the Olivine family, Olivenite is also named after its colour.
-It is a soft mineral made up of zinc, copper and arsenic, which means it is sadly not suitable for jewellery.
-Its striking colour is caused by its copper content and traces of manganese and cobalt, creating a bright and vivid green that is truly spectacular.
+The Turquoise-green mineral is Zincolivenite, a zinc-rich heavy member of the Olivenite group, which also contains Adamite, a firm favorite among our Gem Collector audience.
+Not to be confused with the Olivine family, Olivenite is also named after its color.
+It is a soft mineral made up of zinc, copper and arsenic, which means it is sadly not suitable for jewelry.
+Its striking color is caused by its copper content and traces of manganese and cobalt, creating a bright and vivid green that is truly spectacular.

 Serpierite is the royal blue mineral.
-This brightly coloured mineral is a rare sulfate mineral, often created as a natural by-product of mining.
+This brightly colored mineral is a rare sulfate mineral, often created as a natural by-product of mining.
 Zincolivenite and Serpierite only occur in one place in the world together, where this sample originates, the ancient Lavrion Mines of Attiki, Greece.
 As far as we can discover, this is the only photographed example of these rare minerals side-by-side, making this an extremely rare specimen.
 The swirling, psychedelic patterns in this sample are particularly striking.

 If you ever come on a tour of our building, you’ll be able to see these stunning crystals and many more for yourself in our museum.
-In the meantime, you can continue to build your jewellery and gemstone collection with us here.
+In the meantime, you can continue to build your jewelry and gemstone collection with us here.